fishcus/KAP-manual/en/security/security_faq.en.md

 ## Security FAQ

 Frequently asked questions about security are consolidated and answered here.
+If the following questions still do not answer your question, please contact the Kyligence sales or create a support ticket via [Kyligence Support](https://support.kyligence.io/).